nikitavoloboev/data/economy/finance.md

 Each transaction made with Monzo is automatically sorted into a category by the app.
 If that category is wrong, I correct it in the app.

-I also use [N26](https://n26.com/en-gb/) bank as well as Monzo doesn't have Maestro cards.
+I also use [N26](https://n26.com/en-gb/) bank in cases where I need Maestro card as Monzo only has MasterCard.

 ## Ongoing subscriptions